Custom Rule Condition Syntax and Methods¶

 Most built-in Python syntax is supported, for example:

-• strings, integers, None, and other literals
+, and other literals all

-• all, any, list, set, len, and other built-in functions
+, and other built-in functions

 Conditions themselves use a predefined set of methods (see Conditions below).
 These apply to variable names defined in the pattern of the rule (see Reference: Pattern Syntax Capture Expressions for further reference).